pantheon-systems/documentation/source/docs/articles/local/cli/machine-tokens.md

 description: Learn how to create a machine token in order to use Terminus.
 ---

-Machine tokens are used to uniquely identify your machine and securely authenticate via Terminus (as of the 0.11.0 release).
+Machine tokens are used to uniquely identify your machine and securely authenticate via Terminus.
+Currently, this is  possible using [installations of Terminus based on the master branch](https://github.com/pantheon-systems/cli#installing-with-git).
+This feature will be rolled into the 0.11.0 release.

 Machine tokens: